A Confidential Valuation, Without the Pitch

 Salesperson · Contractor

-Brings construction and environmental experience to every transaction.
-Familiar with deferred maintenance patterns, code compliance, system condition, and realistic repair costs — context that helps buyers make informed offers and sellers price honestly.
-A licensed home inspector should be retained for any formal inspection; we are not a substitute.
+Construction and environmental background.
+Reads condition, code, and realistic repair costs — context that helps buyers offer informed prices and sellers price honestly.
+A licensed home inspector should still be retained for any formal inspection.

 • NYS Licensed Real Estate Salesperson